Quick Answer

 - Less frustration.
 Seeing the same jobs repeatedly without knowing they're reposts is demoralizing.
 The badges give you clarity, and hiding gives you a clean workspace when you need it.

 - Combined filtering.
 The Deep Scanner works alongside HideJobs' other filters.
-You can hide reposted jobs and unwanted companies at the same time, creating results that are both fresh and relevant to what you're looking for.
+You can hide applied jobs, exclude unwanted companies, and filter reposted jobs simultaneously, creating results that are both fresh and relevant to what you're looking for.

 - Complete control.
 You can toggle hiding on and off anytime, check your Scan History to see what was detected, and unhide specific jobs if needed.
 Nothing is permanent—you maintain full visibility into what's happening.